mathieucarbou/MycilaPZEM004Tv3/docs/index.md

 ### Json support

 Json support is optional.
-If you need it, please add this compilation flag to activate it: `-D MYCILA_PZEM_JSON_SUPPORT` and do not forget to include the ArduinoJson library:
+If you need it, please add this compilation flag to activate it: `-D MYCILA_JSON_SUPPORT` and do not forget to include the ArduinoJson library:

 ```c++
 #include <ArduinoJson.h>